jonlpersson/ed-latimore/site/_drafts/the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 categories:
   - Stoic-Street-Smarts-Newsletter
 description: >
-  There is a great line from the hit series “Narcos” that illustrates this idea more poetically.
+  A great line from the hit series “Narcos” illustrates the law of large numbers idea more poetically.
 “The bad guys have to keep getting lucky.
 We only have to get lucky once.”
 No one outruns the law of large numbers forever.
 image: /assets/images/drafts/survivors-bias.png
 ---
 ***"If you replayed the circumstances of my early life repeatedly, nine times out of ten I suspect I’d end up in jail."***